Analysis of On-Site Conditions

-To improve the productivity of a site whilst maintaining tyre performance, it is sometimes useful to reconsider the profile of the haul roads (slopes, cambers, curve radii, etc.).
+To improve the productivity of a site while maintaining tire performance, it is sometimes useful to reconsider the profile of the haul roads (slopes, cambers, curve radii, etc.).

 Improvement in productivity leads to an increase in the rate of operation.
-Whilst preserving the general safety of the site, this increase must also take account of the limits linked to the machines and their tyres.
+While preserving the general safety of the site, this increase must also take account of the limits linked to the machines and their tires.

-This is why Michelin technicians offer to carry out complete site audits, during which different parameters on the vehicles are analysed; for example, acceleration, cornering speeds, braking (frequency, duration, power), etc.
+This is why Michelin technicians offer to carry out complete site audits, during which different parameters on the vehicles are analyzed; for example, acceleration, cornering speeds, braking (frequency, duration, power), etc.

 This analysis, performed using specific software coupled to a GPS device, enables them to recommend improvements to track profiles, maximum speeds at various points (according to machine and/or load), etc.

-Check on truck loading (weighing and centring of loads)
+Check on Truck Loading (weighing and centering of loads)

 Depending on the density of the materials transported, completely filling a loader bucket or a dumper truck may result in the machines working overloaded.

-Similarly, uneven loading of a dumper truck results in overloading on one side, concentrated on certain tyres.
+Similarly, uneven loading of a dumper truck results in overloading on one side, concentrated on certain tires.

-Weighing the trucks and loaders regularly (or routinely when working with high density materials) means that loading can be optimised and controlled.
+Weighing the trucks and loaders regularly (or routinely when working with high density materials) means that loading can be optimized and controlled.

-By 3D modelling of the loading of a dumper truck (by passing the truck under a laser camera), we can assess any improvement to be made in the centring of loads.
+By 3D modelling of the loading of a rigid dump truck (by passing the truck under a lazer camera), we can assess any improvement to be made in the centring of loads.

 Michelin technicians can carry out very precise loading checks, or recommend companies who can perform these studies.

-Measuring the Carbon footprint of your MICHELIN tyres
+Measuring the Carbon Footprint of Your MICHELIN® Tires

-Very often, invitations to tender for major Civil Engineering or construction projects include an environmental section in which the Carbon footprint is one of the major aspects.
+Very often, requests for propsals for major Civil Engineering or construction projects include an environmental section in which the carbon footprint is one of the major aspects.

-The tyres on your machines are part of this carbon footprint; Michelin have a tool which, by measuring parameters such as the nominal load of machines, the profile of the haul roads (rises, descents, curves, etc.) and the traffic cycles (acceleration, braking, etc.), can calculate the carbon footprint of your tyres.
+The tires on your machines are part of this carbon footprint; Michelin has a tool, which by measuring parameters such as the nominal load of machines, the profile of the haul roads (rises, descents, curves, etc.) and the traffic cycles (acceleration, braking, etc.), can calculate the carbon footprint of your tires.